LiskArchive/mocha-bdd/README.md

 1. Clone the repository
 1. Reinitialise git (by removing the `.git` directory, running `git init` and committing everything into the initial commit)
-1. Find and replace all instances of `lisk-template` with your project name (assuming the name of your project is the same as its GitHub namespace)
+1. Find and replace all instances of `mocha-bdd` with your project name (assuming the name of your project is the same as its GitHub namespace)
 1. Commit these customisation changes
 1. Run `npm install`